zendeskgarden/chrome-extension/.github/CONTRIBUTING.md

 ## Development Workflow

-Before you start, be sure [yarn](https://yarnpkg.com/en/) is installed on your system.
-After you clone this repo, run `yarn` to install dependencies needed for development.
+Before you start, be sure NPM LTS is installed on your system.
+After you clone this repo, run `npm i` to install dependencies needed for development.
 After installation, the following commands are available:

-- `yarn start` to run the browser extension.
+- `npm run start` to run the browser extension.
-- `yarn test` to run package tests.
+- `npm run test` to run package tests.
-- `yarn lint` to enforce consistent code conventions.
+- `npm run lint` to enforce consistent code conventions.
 Note this is run as a git `pre-commit` hook.
-- `yarn format` to enforce code style with opinionated formats.
+- `npm run format` to enforce code style with opinionated formats.
 Note this is run as a git `pre-commit` hook.
-- `yarn build` to compile source TS to distribution JS.
+- `npm run build` to compile source TS to distribution JS.
 The build runs as part of the initial install.
-- `yarn watch` to watch source files for changes and rebuild as needed.
+- `npm run watch` to watch source files for changes and rebuild as needed.

 ## Pull Request Workflow